Thermography Screening For Breast Health

 The inclusion of thermography in breast cancer awareness and prevention plans is essential.
 It helps differentiate high-risk women, detect changes in breast tissue early and may give women a significant chance of beating an aggressive and widespread disease.
 It has been determined that no one method of examination alone can serve all the needs of breast cancer detection.
 Thermography can help in this arena, especially given how many women have dense breast tissue, which lowers the sensitivity of mammography.

 It is also important to note that if a women began receiving thermographic scans in her 20s, she would be given a significant opportunity to change the course of her life.
 Breast cancers in younger women are generally more aggressive and have poorer survival rates.
-Breast thermography offers women a valuable imaging tool that they can add to their regular breast health check-ups.
+Breast thermography offers younger women a valuable imaging tool that they can add to their regular breast health check-ups.
 The importance of including thermography cannot be overemphasized.
-In this day and age, we need to be as proactive as possible in order to finally stop breast cancer from being so prevalent.
+In this day and age we need to be as proactive as possible in order to finally stop breast cancer from being so prevalent and the cancer women fear the most.
 Breast thermography has developed into an important tool in the fight against breast cancer and is important to include in any breast health program.

-Donna Marie Scippa has been a nurse practitioner in women’s health for more than 25 years based in the San Francisco Bay Area.
+Donna Marie Scippa has been a nurse practitioner in Women’s Health for more than 20 years based in the San Francisco Bay Area.
 She is passionate about integrative therapies for women’s health and the value of thermography as a breast health screening tool.
-For more information, visit BreastThermography.com.
+For more information please visit BreastThermography.com.